ShotaKitazawa/record-syncer/README.md

 ### Motivation

-Want to register pairs of home domains (managed by internal CoreDNS) and home's global address to Google CloudDNS.
+Want to register pairs of home domains (managed by internal CoreDNS) and home's global address to Google CloudDNS as A record.

 ### Usage